/ astro-integrations / How to Integrate Cloudflare R2 with Astro: Complete Guide

 Wrapping Up

-Cloudflare R2 solves the biggest pain point of object storage: unpredictable egress costs.
+Cloudflare R2 solves the biggest pain point of object storage, which is unpredictable egress costs.
 For Astro sites that serve a lot of media, the zero egress pricing combined with Cloudflare's global CDN makes R2 the most cost-effective option.
-The S3-compatible API means you can switch to or from R2 without rewriting your code.
+The S3-compatible API means you can switch to or from R2 without rewriting your code, and if you deploy on Cloudflare the native binding drops the API keys entirely.
 Set up a bucket, point your custom domain at it, and your Astro site has a fast, cheap media backend.